Random Testing

 When a drug test is positive, meaning a drug of abuse was detected, the result goes to our Medical Review Officer.
 The MRO is a doctor with special training.
 Part of the MRO’s job is to validate any positive drug tests.

-Generally this means contacting the donor to ask for explanation.
-If the donor can provide a valid prescription (which the MRO verifies) or other reason a drug test result may be positive, then the MRO may report a negative result.
+The MRO contacts the donor to ask for an explanation.
+When the donor provides a valid prescription, the MRO verifies it.
+Another valid reason for a positive drug test result may also lead the MRO to report it as negative.

-Some possible reasons the MRO may not be able to contact the donor include poor legibility on the Custody and Control Form.
-That is, if a paper CCF was used for collection and the MRO cannot accurately read the donor’s phone number, then the donor cannot be contacted.
-Or the donor does not answer the phone and the voice mail cannot record a message.
-Or the donor does not check voice mail.
+Several reasons can prevent the MRO from reaching the donor.
+Poor legibility on the Custody and Control Form is one common issue.
+If a paper CCF was used and the MRO cannot read the donor’s phone number accurately, contact becomes impossible.
+In some cases, the donor does not answer the phone.
+If the voice mail cannot record a message or the donor does not check messages, the MRO cannot complete verification.

 Or, as you can imagine, the donor knows she failed the test and avoids the call.